7-Year-Old Fundraising Star Tianna Garvin Completes 5-Mile Swim for The Brick

-Swimming the equivalent of 320 lengths, Tianna completed her challenge well ahead of her July 31st goal, finishing on July 17th at Ashton Leisure Centre, where she trained with dedication and determination over several weeks.
+Swimming the equivalent of 320 lengths, Tianna completed her challenge well ahead of her July 31 goal, finishing on July 17 at Ashton Leisure Centre, where she had trained with dedication and determination over several weeks.

-To recognise her incredible achievement, Tianna was presented with a special fundraising certificate at The Brick, celebrating not only her physical accomplishment but also her generosity and community spirit.
+To recognise her incredible achievement, the intrepid youngster was presented with a special fund-raising certificate at The Brick, celebrating not only her physical accomplishment but also her generosity and community spirit.

 The Brick, which provides crucial support to people facing homelessness, poverty, or crisis in Wigan and Leigh, was delighted to celebrate Tianna’s efforts in person.